dimagi/code-pairing/README.md

 python runner.py
 ```

+### Setup on Jenkins

+1. The code pairing directory should live in `/var/lib/code-pairing`.
+2. Run `pip install -r requirements.txt`
+3. Copy cron command from the `two_week_cron_job` and place in crontab

 ### Getting Started
 You need to ensure that there exists an `sg.yml` file.
 You can base yours off of the `sg.example.yml` file.
 This will allow the script to access SendGrid and send emails.